binnisays/binnisays.github.io/_posts/2018-08-17-GoogleAppengine.md

 Amongst its various Cloud based products, Google app engine has become quite popular.
 The app engine is a Cloud based platform, is quite comprehensive and combines infrastructure as a service (IaaS), platform as a service (PaaS) and software as a service (SaaS).

 Google Cloud Platform Free Tier.
 The Google Cloud Platform Free Tier is your opportunity to learn and use GCP for free.
-It has two parts: a 12-month, $300 credit free trial and Always Free.
+It has two parts- a 12-month, $300 credit free trial and Always Free.
 The 12-month, $300 free trial allows you to use any GCP product.

 Google Appengine has two environments 1 .
 Standard 2.
 Flexible .
 Both these frameworks support Java spring boot framework.
 The difference is in the quota and billing.